-- Produced 8.5 million sachets of ready-to-use therapeutic food in 2016-enough to treat approximately 80,000 children. - Invested further in developing a "new generation" Ready-to-Use Therapeutic Food recipe that has the capacity to transform the global market in favour of local producers. - Has been one of the first local producers to launch a new Ready-to-Use Complementary Food line to tackle Chronic Malnutrition. - Established local manufacturing collaboration in India to help reshape global supply of Ready-to-Use Foods in favour of developing countries. - Local production of 40 million sachets of Ready-to-Use Therapeutic Food since establishment. - Has produced products to treat approximately 4 million children with secure acute malnutrition to date.
+- Produced 8.5 million sachets of ready-to-use therapeutic food in 2016-enough to treat almost 63,000 children. - Invested further in developing a "new generation" Ready-to-Use Therapeutic Food recipe that has the capacity to transform the global market in favour of local producers. - Has been one of the first local producers to launch a new Ready-to-Use Complementary Food line to tackle Chronic Malnutrition. - Established local manufacturing collaboration in India to help reshape global supply of Ready-to-Use Foods in favour of developing countries. - Local production of 40 million sachets of Ready-to-Use Therapeutic Food since establishment. - Has produced products to treat over 296,000 children with severe acute malnutrition to date.